 Synopsis: In 1971, a government-mandate allows gifted high school football player, Tony Nathan, and other African-American students to desegregate Woodlawn High School in Birmingham, Alabama.
 In the midst of cross burnings and riots, Tandy Gerelds, the Woodlawn Colonels football coach, struggles to ease racial tensions between his players, but when Gerelds allows Hank, an outsider, to speak to his team a miraculous change begins.

 Hank, who has been radically affected by the message of hope and love he experienced at a Christian revival meeting, tells the players a “better way” is possible through following Jesus.
-Nearly the entire team, black and white, give their lives over to Jesus and the spiritual change has a profound affect on the coach, the school and the community.
+Nearly the entire team, black and white, give their lives over to Jesus and the spiritual change has a profound effect on the coach, the school and the community.

 In the movie, true events surround the 1974 Banks vs. Woodlawn High School football game at Birmingham’s Legion Field.
-It still holds the record for largest attendance at an Alabama high school football game.
+It still holds the record for the largest attendance at an Alabama high school football game.

 The film also spotlights famed college football coach Paul “Bear” Bryant, played by Jon Voight, who recruits Nathan to play for the University of Alabama.
 During Bryant’s 25 years as head coach for the “Crimson Tide,” he won six national championships and upon his retirement in 1982, he held the record for most wins as head coach in collegiate football history with 323 wins.
 Nathan is played by newcomer and former Alabama player Caleb Castille, who’s father, Jeremiah Castille, also played for the University of Alabama, and professionally for the Denver Bronco’s during the 80’s.